Sitecore-Hackathon/2022-Placeholder/ENTRYFORM.md

 3. Rebuild Solution
 4. Edit Publish profile for projects Dresscode.Project.Website and Dresscode.Feature.Content to deploy to your local sitecore installation, make sure debug mode is selected.
 5. Publish Dresscode.Project.Website and Dresscode.Feature.Content projects
-6. After publishing and site comes back install Sitecore Contetnt Package located at: , install this package with option merge=>clear
+6. After publishing and site comes back install the Sitecore Content Package located at:  , install this package with option merge=>clear
 7. Full site publish
 8. Go to Home